brianjbeach/chalice-unit-test/README.md

 ## Creating a New Project

-Let's begin by creating a new Chalice project using the **chalice** command line.
+Let's begin by creating a new Chalice project using the **chalice** command line. *Note: You might want to create a [virtual environemnt](https://virtualenv.pypa.io/en/stable/) to run this tutorial.*

 ```
 $ pip install chalice
 $ chalice new-project helloworld && cd helloworld
 $ cat app.py
 ```